parthd06/ToDoList-Trello-Board-Ui-/README.md

 ## Key Learning:

-- The Ui is inspired by the boards that are available on trello.
+- The **user interface is inspired** by the boards that are available on the Trello website.
-- In this project, I have used the drag-and-drop api which is used to move tasks from one columns to another.
+- In this project, I have utilized the **drag-and-drop API** to select, drag a particular task, and drop it from one column to another.
-- It uses the local storage to store and update the content for you.
+- It uses the **local storage** to store your content so that even if you reload, closed the browser, your tasks/list is still available for future sessions.
+- One can use this to **maintain track of his projects/assignments** on his browser without depending on any external application.

 ## Run Locally: